intrbiz/virt/README.md

 You should have received a copy of the GNU Lesser General Public License along with Intrbiz Virt.
 If not, see <http://www.gnu.org/licenses/>.

+## Thirdparty

+Note, this library currently includes a fork of the Libvirt-Java bindings, these are also licensed under the LGPL.
+See the http://libvirt.org for more detail.

 Author
 ------
 Chris Ellis